public0

 2 Takeaways from the 2022 CMT Symposium

-As a student of the markets and on the verge of my CMT level one exam, I was pumped to attend the 49th CMT Symposium.
-The old saying, “drinking through a fire hose” never seemed more relevant.
-It’s been about a week since the conference and now that I’ve had time to reflect, here are two of my key takeaways.
 Keep it simple.
 Whether it was 2020 Charles H. Dow Award Winner, Christopher Cain, who builds quantitative models in his search for alpha or the great Helene Meisler who prefers chart paper and a sharp Ticonderoga #2, this refrain was echoed in every talk.
 Keep it simple.
 Yes, the boring old verbiage we’ve heard countless times, keep it simple.
 After studying my notes and seeing this written down on every page it hit me, why would every speaker take time to remind us to keep it simple?
-It must matter, and
+It must matter, and a lot of people must struggle with it.

 Contributor(s)